JettsonDURABLE RUNTIME FOR PRODUCTION AI AGENTS

 1. Spawn in one call

-One API call returns a sandboxed Linux agent — filesystem, headless browser, shell, HTTP, persistent memory, and a signed identity, already wired.
+One API call returns a persistent Linux workspace — filesystem, headless browser, shell, HTTP, persistent memory, and a signed identity, already wired.
 Bring your own model key.

 2. It runs — and remembers